Alejandro Obregón: La Violencia works

-El Velorio (The Wake), also known by El estudiante (The Student) and other similar names, was one of Obregón's most prominent commentaries on La Violencia.
+Velorio (Wake), also known as Estudiante fusilado (Executed Student) and other similar names, was one of Obregón's most prominent commentaries on La Violencia.
 In this piece, Obregón displays his early cubist influence, evident in the reduction of details and objects into elemental shapes.
 While the simple image appears to display a body, with bandages covering the man's body and a partially severed leg, the context of the piece provides more information.
 Obregón painted this piece during La Violencia in Colombia.
 Obregón was one of the first Colombian artists to comment on La Violencia.
-El Velorio refers to a specific event that happened on June 8 and 9 of 1954; a student uprising at the National University against the dictatorship of President Gustavo Rojas Pinilla resulted in the massacre of thirteen students by army forces.
+Velorio refers to a specific event that happened on June 8 and 9 of 1954; a student uprising at the National University against the dictatorship of President Gustavo Rojas Pinilla resulted in the massacre of thirteen students by army forces.
 Contemporaries Ignacio Gómez Jaramillo and Enrique Grau also witnessed this event, but Obregón's painting is more abstract and more expressive than their interpretations of the same event.
 The departure from anecdotal issues and the use of non-naturalistic lines and colors and fragmentation of the figure with expressive purposes in El Velorio is believed to have influenced other artists interested in addressing the socio-political issues during the sixties.

-In La Violencia (1962), Obregón conveyed the ominous atmosphere and perversion evident in the violence that occurred in rural areas.
-This painting suggests the figure of a woman on her back, a figure which blends with the landscape.
-She has been attacked and killed; the skin of her face and seems to have been torn up.
+In Violencia (1962), Obregón conveyed the ominous atmosphere and perversion evident in the violence that occurred in rural areas.
+This painting suggests the figure of a pregnant woman on her back, a figure which blends with the landscape.
+She has been attacked and killed; the skin of her face seems to have been torn up.
 The gray body with scratches and subtle touches of red creates an impression of desolation.
-While the presentation date of La Violencia cannot tie the painting to any specific instance, it can be inferred that he was aware of the atrocities of the time.
+While the presentation date of Violencia cannot tie the painting to any specific instance, it can be inferred that he was aware of the atrocities of the time.